carolvviana/ESOF-FEUP/README.md

 CineTalks

 ## Vision Stament
-Never watch alone again.
-Search, comment, discuss - talk movies with the world.
+Talk movies with the world - Search, discuss and keep track.
+Movie details at the distance of a click.

 ## Main Features
 - Forum to discuss opinions between users of the App about different movies and TV shows;